Vencord/venbot/README.md

 ## Running as a service

 1. Copy `assets/examples/venbot.service` to your systemd service directory.
-You might have to tweak the `WorkingDirectory` value.
+Tweak the `WorkingDirectory` value to wherever you cloned the repo.
 2. Enable & Start the `venbot` systemd service via `systemctl [--user] enable --now venbot`

+## HTTP Server

+The bot includes a HTTP server that is used for some modules (namely GitHub linking and the Vencord reporter).
+If you want to enable it, you also have to set up a reverse proxy to forward traffic to the bot.

+I suggest [Caddy](https://caddyserver.com/).
+You can find an example Caddyfile in `assets/examples/Caddyfile`.
+The Caddyfile and `config.ts` file should have matching domains and port.